-A multicast address is a logical identifier for a group of hosts in a computer network that is available to process datagrams or frames intended to be multicast for a designated network service.
-A multicast address can be used in data link layer ( layer 2) of the OSI Model.
-For IP multicasting, the authorities reserved the multicast mac address range from 01-00-5E-00-00-00 to 01-00-5E-7F-FF-FF for Ethernet and Fiber Distributed Data Interface (FDDI) media access control (MAC) addresses.
+A multicast address is a logical identifier for a group of hosts in a computer network that is available to process datagram or frames intended to be multicast for a designated network service.
+The Datalink layer of the OSI model uses multicast address.
+For IP multicasting, the authorities also reserved the multicast mac address range from 01-00-5E-00-00-00 to 01-00-5E-7F-FF-FF for Ethernet and Fiber Distributed Data Interface (FDDI) media access control (MAC) addresses.
 The multicast MAC address is a special value that begins with 01-00-5E in hexadecimal.
-The remaining portion of the multicast MAC address is created by converting the lower 23 bits of the IP multicast group address into 6 hexadecimal characters.
+The remaining portion of the multicast MAC address is created; by converting the lower 23 bits of the IP multicast group address into 6 hexadecimal characters.

-The range of IPv4 multicast addresses is 22.214.171.124 to 126.96.36.199.
-By the help of multicast addresses, a source device can send a packet to a group of devices that belong to a multicast group.
-These devices are assigned a multicast group IP address.
-The source will always be a unicast address.
+The range of IPv4 multicast addresses is 18.104.22.168 to 22.214.171.124.
+By the help of multicast addresses; a source device can send a packet to a group of devices that belong to a multicast group.
+These devices assign a multicast group of IP address.
+The source will always also be a unicast address.

-Multicast addresses can be used in remote gaming, where many players are connected remotely but playing the same game.
-Another use of multicast addresses is in distance learning through video conferencing, where many students are connected to the same class.
+The remote games also use multicast addresses, where many players connected remotely but playing the same game.
+Another use of the multicast address is in distance learning through video conferencing, where many students connected to the same class.